The Wolf: What can I say? I was raised by wolves.

 - In Ace Ventura: Pet Detective, one of the recurring villains was the Griffin, who was at one point or another in his childhood raised by virtually every animal known to man.

-- Doctor Doofenshmirtz, the Mad Scientist from Phineas And Ferb, has had a Hilariously Abusive Childhood.
-According to him, at one point, his parents disowned him, so there was a phase in his life were he was raised by ocelots.
+- Doctor Doofenshmirtz, the Mad Scientist from Phineas and Ferb, has had a Hilariously Abusive Childhood.
+According to him, at one point, his parents disowned him, so there was a phase in his life where he was raised by ocelots.